stino-x/Math-MAgicians--Microverse-/README.md

 ### Deployment

-I use Githud pages for the deployment of this web page.
+I use Github pages for the deployment of this web page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>